Psychopoulet/node-logs/README.md

 # node-logs
-A class to manage basic logs
+A class to manage logs

 ## Installation